mayurkmane/BestMLModel/README.md

 # BestModel
-This R function will help to find the best model and respective parameters for particular dataset.
+This R function will help to find the best machine learning model and respective parameters for particular dataset.